Pregnancy and Me

 I developed a love for chocolate milk and ‘homes under the hammer’.
 I stopped work at 28 weeks because it was just too hard to keep going and my heart wasn’t in it enough to teach well anymore.

 Here’s the thing though.
 Hubby and I had planned this pregnancy together.
 But as I ground to a halt and expanded, he carried on.
 Don’t get me wrong, I never expected him to do otherwise.
 What would be the point?
 Expecting him to stop training because I couldn’t just wouldn’t be fair and wouldn’t change how I was feeling.
 So he cycled, he ran, he started doing the local park run.
-He watched ‘Game of thrones’ in peace as I went to bed at 6pm yet again.
+He watched ‘Game of Thrones’ in peace as I went to bed at 6pm yet again.

 He also supported me in every way he could.
 He went to the shop for more chocolate milk.
 He stifled the laughter when he found me sobbing inexplicably and inconsolably into a bowl of tomato soup.
 He asked what he could do to help.
-He funded me through the cup sizes at the local Bravissimo.
+He funded me through the cup sizes at Bravissimo.
 He organised a wonderful weekend away in Manchester at the track cycling for our last weekend as a childless couple.

 But still, I couldn’t help it.
 Part of me resented it.
 I tried really hard to bury the feeling but pregnancy hormones are not ever so conducive to logic and rational thought.
-They are very conducive to unpredictable rage and tearfulness and Martin had to tolerate me through all of this.
+They are very conducive to unpredictable rage and tearfulness and my husband had to tolerate me through all of this.
 Not once, but 3 times.

 So, if there are any morals to this story they are: